Grafieks-Analytics/grafieks-desktop/Documentation/ConfigurationMac.md

 Qt requires Xcode command line tools as bare minimum requirement to compile the desktop applications.
 It is not recommended to download the complete Xcode package as it is huge (7GB download and 20+GB after installation).

-Command line tools can be downloaded from [Apple Developer](https://developer.apple.com/downloads/index.action) or using the following commands
+Command line tools can be downloaded from [Apple Developer Downloads](https://developer.apple.com/downloads/index.action) or using the following commands

 ```
 xcode-select --install